QuariumStackHS/Reltt-View/README.md

 # Reltt-View

 TODO:
-  drives
+  chat:

+    real time chat like discord or messenger
+  notifications:

+    notification of the app including message calls or any notification by a plugin

   drives:

-    notifications
-    real time chat like discord or messenger uplaud
+    uplaud
     download
     modify certain type of file (or make a "open with")